This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during pleurodesis?

 - You may be given general anesthesia if you are having surgical pleurodesis.
-After air or fluid is drained from your pleural space, your surgeon will make an incision on your chest.
-He will insert a scope with a camera on the end into the incision.
+After air or fluid is drained from your pleural space, your surgeon will make a small incision on your chest.
+He or she will insert a scope with a camera on the end into the incision.
 The scope may be connected to a video monitor.
-Gauze cloths may be inserted through the scope and used to dry the walls of your pleural space.
-A powdery substance will then be placed directly into your pleural space.
+Talc will then be placed directly into your pleural space.
 Your healthcare provider may also use a laser or heat to irritate your pleural space.
-The scope will be removed and the incision will be closed with stitches.
+These procedures cause the pleural layers to stick together.
+The scope will be removed and the incision will be covered.

-- You may be given local or monitored anesthesia if you are having chemical pleurodesis.
+- You may be given local or conscious sedation if you are having chemical pleurodesis.
 Your healthcare provider will put a tube in your chest and drain any excess fluid from your pleural space.
-Your healthcare provider will then put a chemical into the chest tube and clamp it.
+He or she will then put a chemical into the chest tube and clamp it.
 You may be asked to change your position several times.
 This helps the chemical reach every part of your pleural space.
 The tube will be unclamped and connected to a bottle to collect and measure any remaining fluids.

 What are the risks of pleurodesis?

 - You may get a fever.
 The medicines used for pleurodesis may cause you to get an upset stomach.
 Your blood pressure may decrease.
-Even after pleurodesis, fluids in your pleural space may not be drained completely.
+Fluids in your pleural space may not be drained completely.
 The fluids may build up again, and you may need to have another pleurodesis.
-You may also get an empyema, which is pus in your pleural space caused by bacteria.
-If you have an empyema, you may need to have it drained through a tube.
+You may get an empyema (pus in your pleural space caused by bacteria).